mdr-pereira/squares-packing/README.md

 ## Ideas
 This section will encompass possible ideas that we have for improving the algorithm.

+### General Improvements
+    Implement our solution as a parallel to scheduling problems, where task height and width are equal to the square's size.

 ### Global Constraints
-    As far as I see, there are no possible global constraints other than those we've already designed.
+    Implement the non-overlap checks as diffN.

 ### Symmetry Breaking
     This has to really be studied, we have not implemented anything at all #TODO